usexfg/DIGM/README.md

 ## **5. For the Artist: Reclaim Your Art**

-*   **Keep 100% of Your Revenue:** Sell your albums and keep every. single.
-XFG.
-No hidden fees, no opaque calculations.
+*   **Keep 100% of Your Revenue:** Sell your albums and keep every. single. cent earned in XFG with no hidden fees, no opaque calculations.
 *   **True Ownership:** You control your music, your pricing, and your connection to your fans.
 *   **Earn More with Paradio:** Generate an actual, continuous revenue **stream** from Paradio airplay, paid in PARA.
 *   **Collaborate:** A single DIGM node can host content for multiple artists, allowing for the formation of decentralized "curator labels" or artist pools.